 The Swedish artist Anders Krisár was included in the Faulconer Gallery's spring 2005 exhibition, Scandinavian Photography 1: Sweden.
 Since then he has turned to sculpture, producing figurative pieces that are uncannily lifelike — cast primarily from members of the artist's own family — and explore the impact of familial relationships and sociological structures on our lives as individuals in a virtual-reality age when physical contact — to imprint, or to be “touched” — is conceived as transgressive rather than palliative.

 Portraits of Nature in Iowa

-The Center for Prairie Studies is pleased to co-sponsor this exhibition, which will be on view in Burling Gallery on the lower level of Burling Library.
-An opening reception will take place on Friday, September 2, at 4 p.m.
-Refreshments will be served.
+The Center for Prairie Studies co-sponsored the exhibition, which was on view in Burling Gallery on the lower level of Burling Library.
+An opening reception took place on Friday, Sept.
+2.

 Tim Berg and Rebekah Myers: On the Bright Side...